MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -SharingDomainRestrictionMode "BlockList" -SharingBlockedDomainList "contoso.com"
 ```

-This example sets that users will be able to share with all external collaborators apart from the ones on the BlockedDomainList.
+This example enables users to share with all external collaborators except for those on the BlockedDomainList.

 ## PARAMETERS